ziirish/burp-ui/docs/buimonitor.rst

 Benchmark
 ---------

-On my development VM which has 2 vCPUs I noticed the `async`_ backend which interacts with the `bui-monitor`_ was twice faster than the `burp2`_ backend.
+On my development VM which has 2 vCPUs I noticed the `parallel`_ backend which interacts with the `bui-monitor`_ was twice faster than the `burp2`_ backend.

 The test script was something like: